dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 time has passed, then solving the King's selection game is meaningless.

 - (It would seem that all of the factors above imply the existence of) a real historical Merlin.
-This historical Merlin may have factually been a Shakespearean [Junto](https://en.wikipedia.org/wiki/Junto_(club)) of highly intelligent people, probably mixing druidic ideas with those left
+This historical Merlin may have actually been a Shakespearean [Junto](https://en.wikipedia.org/wiki/Junto_(club)) of highly intelligent people, probably mixing druidic ideas with those left